zksync-association/zkminters/README.md

 #### 4. PR Checklist

-Before requesting review, ensure you have:
+Before requesting review, ensure the following:

-- [ ] Pulled the latest `main` branch and rebased your branch.
+- [ ] Pulled and rebased the latest `main` branch.
 - [ ] All tests passing and lint errors fixed.
 - [ ] NatSpec comments on any new or modified functions, variables, events, and errors.
-- [ ] A clear PR title and description explaining what you’ve done and why.
+- [ ] A clear PR title and description explaining what work has been done and why.

 # ZkMinterV1